ZIPPORAH THOMPSON + RICHARD FEASTER: TEXTUREXTRA

 Zipporah Thompson, Richard Feaster

-Seed Space + Zeitgeist present a two-person exhibition feat.
+Locate Arts + Zeitgeist present a two-person exhibition, TEXTUREXTRA, feat.
 Zipporah Camille Thompson (Atlanta, GA) + Richard Feaster (Nashville, TN).

 Zipporah Camille Thompson is a visual artist and sculptor based in Atlanta, Georgia.
-Thompson explores ritual and alchemical transformations through the unknown and through universals, including death, catastrophe, chaos, and the cosmos.
-Metamorphosed, shapeshifters reflect various archaeological, psychological, and ecological perspectives, as well as a personal investigation of self and identity.
+She explores ritual and alchemical transformations via the unknown and through universals.
+Metamorphosed, shapeshifters and hybrid landscapes reflect various archaeological, psychological, and ecological affinities, as well as a personal investigation of self and otherness.

 Thompson received her MFA from the University of Georgia and her BFA from the University of North Carolina Charlotte.
 Her work has been featured in Sculpture Magazine and Art Papers, amongst others.
 She has shown at the Zuckerman Museum of Art, Trestle Gallery in Brooklyn, Rogue Space in Chelsea, Gallery 400 in Chicago, IL, and Whitespace Gallery in Atlanta, GA, as well as a host of other venues and spaces.
 Her work is included in numerous private collections.

 Zipporah Camille Thompson is a 2016 Artadia (Atlanta) Finalist, a recipient of the Zenobia Scholarship Award for residency at the Watershed Center for the Ceramic Arts, a 2018 NCECA Multicultural Fellow, and a 2018 Idea Capital grant recipient.
 She is currently a selected artist for The Creatives Program, with studio residency at The Goat Farm.